Major Edward Moore1

 1. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 144.
 Hereinafter cited as The New Extinct Peerage.

-Sir Arthur Divett Hayter, 1st and last Baron Haversham1
+Arthur Divett Hayter, 1st and last Baron Haversham1

 M, #234762, b.
 9 August 1835, d.
 10 May 1917

-Sir Arthur Divett Hayter, 1st and last Baron Haversham was born on 9 August 1835.1 He was the son of Rt.
+Arthur Divett Hayter, 1st and last Baron Haversham was born on 9 August 1835.1 He was the son of Rt.
 Hon.
 Sir William Goodenough Hayter, 1st Bt. and Anne Pulsford.1 He married Henrietta Hope, daughter of Captain Adrian John Hope, on 7 November 1866.1 He died on 10 May 1917 at age 81, without issue.1

-Sir Arthur Divett Hayter, 1st and last Baron Haversham was educated at Eton College, Eton, Berkshire, England.1 He graduated from Brasenose College, Oxford University, Oxford, Oxfordshire, England, in 1857 with a Bachelor of Arts (B.A.).1 He graduated from Brasenose College, Oxford University, Oxford, Oxfordshire, England, in 1860 with a Master of Arts (M.A.).1 He gained the rank of officer in the service of the Grenadier Guards.1 He held the office of Member of Parliament (M.P.) for Wells between 1865 and 1868.1 He held the office of Member of Parliament (M.P.) for Bath between 1873 and 1885.1 He succeeded to the title of 2nd Baronet Hayter, of South Hill Park, co.
-Berks [U.K., 1858] on 26 December 1878.1 He held the office of a Lord of the Treasury between 1880 and 1882.1 He held the office of Financial Secretary to the War Office between 1882 and 1885.1 He held the office of Member of Parliament (M.P.) for Walsall between 1893 and 1895.1 He was invested as a Privy Counsellor (P.C.) in 1894.1 He was created 1st Baron Haversham, of Bracknell, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Brasenose College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1857 with a Bachelor of Arts (B.A.)1 He graduated from Brasenose College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1860 with a Master of Arts (M.A.)1 He gained the rank of officer in the Grenadier Guards.1 He held the office of Member of Parliament (M.P.) for Wells between 1865 and 1868.1 He held the office of Member of Parliament (M.P.) for Bath between 1873 and 1885.1 He succeeded as the 2nd Baronet Hayter, of South Hill Park, co.
+Berks [U.K., 1858] on 26 December 1878.1 He held the office of a Lord of the Treasury between 1880 and 1882.1 He held the office of Financial Secretary to the War Office between 1882 and 1885.1 He held the office of Member of Parliament (M.P.) for Walsall between 1893 and 1895.1 He was appointed Privy Counsellor (P.C.) in 1894.1 He was created 1st Baron Haversham, of Bracknell, co.
 Berks [U.K.] on 11 January 1906.1 On his death, his title became extinct.1

 Citations